Pixee-Bot-Python/jtd-codebuild-2/README.md

                             If this is set to true, the generated code will use `pydantic.dataclasses.dataclass` as a `dataclass` decorator so that you can use pydantic's validation features.
                             Otherwise, the generated code will be plain python dataclasses.
                             Defaults to `false`.
+- `subsriptable (boolean)`: Whether to make the generated class subscriptable.
+                            If this is set to true, the generated class will be subscriptable so that you can access the properties of the class like `obj["property"]`.
+                            Otherwise, the generated class will not be subscriptable.
+                            Defaults to `false`.

 ##### `targets` - Language Specific Options - TypeScript

 - `tsconfig-path (string)`: The path to the tsconfig file.
                             This will be used to compile typescript code to javascript code and type declarations.
-                   If you want to generate plain javascript artifact with type declarations, you should also provide this option.
+                            If you want to automatically generate
+                            plain javascript artifact with type declarations,
+                            you should also provide this option.

 ### Configuration Example